tanaikech/goris/README.md

 - v1.1.1 (January 3, 2020)

   1. It seems that the specification of `github.com/urfave/cli` was changed by the update of [https://github.com/urfave/cli](https://github.com/urfave/cli).
 By this, when `go get -u github.com/tanaikech/goris` is run, an error occurred.
 So this error was removed.

+<a name="v200"></a>

+- v2.0.0 (April 23, 2020)

+  1. The specification for running the reverse image search was changed at Google side.
+By this, this application was also changed.

 [TOP](#TOP)